 Purpose: Providing funding primarily for higher education, particularly scholarships to financially needy residents (of at least 3 years) of Laredo, Webb County, and surrounding counties in TX, who must maintain a GPA of 2.75.
 Students planning to attend a technical or vocational school will be considered on an individual basis as far as grade point average is concerned.

 Getting A Taste of the College Life

-Last year, a group of eight parents accompanied the Laredo students from LBJ High School.
+In 2018 a group of eight parents accompanied the Laredo students from LBJ High School.
 A program was tailored to the parents with the help of the Center for Study of Latino Media and Markets, a part of the School of Journalism and Mass Communication.
-Parents explored services available to students on campus, including the Student Health Center and the library.
+Parents explored services available to students on campus.
 They also discussed the barriers to college with Dr. Sindy Chapa of the Latino media center.